 Philosophy of Care – Larsen Dental

-Our most important goal is to help each patient achieve the highest level of oral and dental care possible, that is right for them.
-We recognize different people have different desires and different goals when it comes to their oral health.
-We also understand and respect that for many patients, financial and insurance factors are an important consideration in this process.
-Our purpose is to help each patient achieve the level of care that is right for them and their individual circumstances.
+Different patients have different desires and different expectations when it comes to their oral health care – and we get that!
+My most important responsibility as a health care provider is to listen and understand each patient's desires before rendering any care.
+My goal is to help each patient to achieve the highest level of oral health care possible, based on the patient’s own individual goals and desires.
+I recognize different people will have different desires.
+We also understand and respect that financial and insurance factors are an important consideration for many patients.
+Our purpose is to help each patient achieve the level of care that is right for them.

-In our practice, we believe with the helpful education, patients should be able to select the level of oral care that is appropriate for them.
-Many patients have found the following guidelines to be helpful as they communicate the level of dental care they would like:
+In our practice, we believe patients have a right to understand and make informed decisions about their oral health care and about what treatment is appropriate for them.
+Many patients have found the following guidelines helpful in communicating the level of dental care they would like:

 Levels of Possible Care